 The son of English screenwriter Edward “Chips” Hardy, Tom was born in Hammersmith in 1977.
 Amazingly this makes him 40 years old!
 He looks about ten years younger.

 2010 saw Hardy star alongside Leonardo DiCaprio in the film Inception.
-Since then he’s appeared in numerous high quality Hollywood films, and is about to star in the film Venom meaning he will have played characters in both DC and Marvel films.
+Since then he’s appeared in numerous high-quality Hollywood films.
+He is about to star in the film Venom meaning he will have played characters in both DC and Marvel films.

 Tom is has been married twice and has two children.
 He is still married to his second wife, English actress Charlotte Riley.

 Steroids are organic compounds that have a number of varied functions, the most well-known steroids are the sex steroids oestrogen and testosterone.

 Many bodybuilders and athlete use steroids (particularly testosterone) to boost their muscle mass, reduce body fat, and to generally train at a higher intensity than regular people.

 It’s important to note that a lot of people who use steroids and similar performance enhancers don’t necessarily use them for hypertrophy (muscle size) purposes.
 They are commonly used to speed up recovery time after an injury or to allow the athlete to train harder and recover quicker from the gym.

 So, not every steroid user is going to look like a massive bodybuilder.
 Remember this later on in the article.